Skip to content

 Hybrid retrieval is strong at finding the right chunk but RRF only uses rank order — it ignores query-document interactions.
 A cross-encoder reranker reads the query and each candidate jointly and typically lifts top-K precision by 5–15 points on open-domain QA tasks at the cost of a few hundred ms per query on CPU.

 The harness (and MarvinService.search) ship with an optional reranking pass backed by fastembed's TextCrossEncoder.
 The default model is BAAI/bge-reranker-v2-m3: multilingual, 568M params, Apache-2.0.
-BAAI does not publish ONNX weights directly, so Marvin registers the community onnx-community/bge-reranker-v2-m3-ONNX int8 port (~570 MB, single file) via TextCrossEncoder.add_custom_model the first time the reranker is constructed.
+BAAI does not publish ONNX weights directly, so Marvin registers the community onnx-community/bge-reranker-v2-m3-ONNX port via TextCrossEncoder.add_custom_model the first time the reranker is constructed.
+The ONNX weights are selected by device: the int8-quantised variant (onnx/model_quantized.onnx, ~570 MB) on CPU, the FP16 variant on a CUDA-capable host, with MARVIN_RERANK_MODEL_FILE as an explicit override.
 Any reranker listed by TextCrossEncoder.list_supported_models() works too — pass e.g. --rerank-model Xenova/ms-marco-MiniLM-L-6-v2 for a faster, English-only alternative.

 # BM25 retrieval + cross-encoder reranking on the first 50 questions.